-Building Division 561-233-5100 The following information is to help clarify the permit and inspection process required to rectify improvements made to your property without the required permits.
+Building Division 561-233-5100 The following information will help clarify the permit and inspection process required to rectify improvements made to your property without the required permits.

-In order to protect the health, safety, and welfare of the property owner, any future occupants or property owners, as well as the general public, Florida Statute and local ordinances require that permits be obtained prior to erecting, altering, constructing or installing buildings, structures or service systems.
-In addition, the law requires that the construction be inspected at specified phases by qualified personnel to assure compliance with the required Building and Zoning regulations.
+In order to protect the health, safety, and welfare of the property owner, any future occupants or property owners, as well as the general public, Florida Statutes and local ordinances require that permits be obtained prior to erecting, altering, constructing or installing buildings, structures or service systems.
+The law also requires that construction is inspected at specified points by qualified personnel to assure compliance with the required Building and Zoning regulations.